AndrewAtLarge/BibUpdate/README.rst

   the original BibTeX_ is made with a .bak extension. it is also possible to specify the output filename as the last argument to bibupdate.

--q, --quietness  Print fewer messages
+-q, --quieter    Print fewer messages

   There are three levels of verbosity in how bibupdate_ describes the changes that it is making.
 These are determined by the q-option as follows::